datakaveri/iudx-readme/getting_started/auth/producer.md

 		![Click Import](../resources/auth/chrome-lin2.png)<br>
 		*Import the certificate under the 'Your Certificates' option*

-    2. With Chrome in Windows -
+    2. For Chrome in Windows -
         1. Go to **Settings > Privacy and Security** and click **Security**
         2. Click the **Manage Certificates** option
         3. Under the **Personal** option, click Import and then click next when shown the **Certificate Import Wizard**, Click on browse and navigate to the `certificate.p12` file.
 Enter the password if you have set one